 So, you’ve worked on your method of prioritisation you now need to work out when you are going to work on these tactics.

-We use a simple method to help plan when activity will get worked on called ‘Now, Next, Later’.
+We use a simple method to help plan when the activity gets worked on called ‘Now, Next, Later’.

 We find it useful to attach a timeframe of completion to Now, Next, Later.
 As an example:

-- Now – all tactics will be completed within a 1 month
+- Now – all tactics will be completed within one month

 - Next – all tactics will be completed within 2-6 months